 Some of our employees serve as officers, directors or trustees of publicly-held companies, privately-held companies, and/or non-profit organizations.
 Our investment management agreement with you generally grants us discretionary authority to purchase a wide range of securities on your behalf, including securities of companies for which our employees serve as officers, directors or trustees.
-These relationships create potential conflicts of interest because we and our employees have a financial interest in, or have an incentive to devote more resources to, companies or organizations for which our employees serve as officers, directors or trustees.
+Our principals, employees and related parties that serve as officers, directors or trustees of such companies or organizations generally have fiduciary duties to such companies or organizations, which could motivate them to act in a manner that conflicts with the interests of our clients.
+These relationships create potential conflicts of interest because we and our employees have a financial or other interest in, or have an incentive to devote more resources to, companies or organizations for which our employees serve as officers, directors or trustees.